Frequently asked questions

 I'll give a more longwinded rambling on the subject here.
 I'm going to wang on a bit so I'd advise you stop reading now:

 Pricing artwork is really tough.
 It's the hardest part of my job and highlights what a crazy "business plan" being an artist is.
-You pour your heart and soul into a piece, spend hours and hours creating something you think is truly beautiful with no real idea as whether anyone will actually want to buy it, let alone for what price.
+You pour your heart and soul into a piece, spend hours and hours creating something you think is truly beautiful with no real idea as whether anyone will share your love of it.
 Your head spins round and round like a tumble dryer, thinking of past prices, other people's investments, the cost of materials, the amount of time it's taken, is that too much?
 Is that too little?
 What's the gallery commission?
 Until eventually you get somewhere.

 To earn a living and for people to see my artwork, I then need to market it.
 The second toughest part of my job.
 That's where galleries come in; they do that job really, really well!
 Getting you on their walls, into various art fairs and in front of people truly passionate about art.
 However, they have considerable costs (as any indepenadant high-street shop does) and in turn need to take a significant commission for their valuable work.
 If I had to sell every peiece through a gallery I simply wouldn't survive (as an artist at least).